Link

 Approaching other teams

 It is good practice to default with an intermediate tool like Slack and agree on the best way to communicate.
-That is, establish a protocol after a handshake.

 If you are the receiving part, it is important to be clear about expectations.
 If you are busy, you should say so.
 Ask if it’s OK to wait for a bit or redirect the request to some of your team mates who has context and available time to help the requester.
 If no one does, then escalate to your manager.
 Doing so will avoid distracting you from delivering what you are expected.
 The other part will understand, so it’s OK to say you are busy.
+When taking action on a request, always say so.
+It is ok to answer with «We will look into it and come back to you».

 Always remember: communication happens between people so try and imagine how would you react if you were the receiver of the request.